As may be expected of a blog, it is an ongoing affair. For the moment, we publish here three types of texts that suit the definition of a blog.

 - in English: texts that Touché and Guy post with a certain regularity at LinkedIn.

-- in Portuguese: contributions of Touché to Brasil com Z, a blog by expat Brazilians about the countries they emigrated to.
+- in Portuguese: contributions of Touché to our company website on LinkedIn, and some of her older posts on Brasil com Z, a blog by expat Brazilians about the countries they emigrated to.
 The cooperation stopped some time ago, but Touché's texts are still interesting.

 - in Portuguese, Dutch, English and even French: whenever we travel, we send newsletters to friends in several countries.
 At first, these messages appeared only in Portuguese, later a Dutch version was added, and in 2016 we were crazy enough to add a French and an English newsletter during our stays in New Zealand/Australia and Costa Rica.
 We will progressively post some of these travelogues, going back in time.

 Note: the latest post is at the top.
-Use the menu at right or scroll down for older messages.
+Use the menu at left or scroll down for older messages.

 Guy at LinkedIn